KarthikBhat21/Sentiment-Analysis-of-Amazon-reviews/README.md

 4. Next, Sentiment Analysis on the dataset is performed using VADER and the pre-trained transformer model 'Roberta'.
 Finally. the results are compared.

+# Note:

+It is requested to run in GPU or TPU environment (Google Colab has been used in this project) because of huge dataset used and large computation required.

 # Results

 Both the models does the job of classifying the reviews as Negative, Neutral and Positive.
 But Roberta model is better performant than VADER sentiment analysis because of following reasons: